-My pretty little girls with your sweet little curls, dreamy eyes, and snow globe-sized world; what I wouldn’t give to keep you wrapped in a blanket of safety and comfort forever.
-While you lay in your bed and worry about the monsters in your closet; I lay in mine and think about dangers that look nothing like monsters, yet cause me far more fear.
+My pretty little girls living in your snow globe-sized world, what wouldn’t I give to keep you wrapped in a blanket of safety and comfort forever?
+While you lay in your bed and worry about the monsters in your closet, I lay in mine and think about dangers that look nothing like monsters yet cause me far more fear.

-I know it’s cliche, but when you were born I realized a kind of love I’d never known existed.
+I know it’s cliché, but when you were born, I realized a kind of love I’d never known existed.
 I wish I could say this love made me stronger, but truthfully it made me exponentially more vulnerable.
-Loving you means allowing my heart to reside in three different places with no guarantee it will be kept safe.
+Loving you means allowing my heart to reside in three different places without guaranteeing it will be kept safe.
 With you in this world, I multiply the risk of everything times three.

 When I reflect on my own childhood, I remember the holidays as some of my happiest and most comforting times.
-To my recollection, our Christmases were always perfect and I want the same thing for you… but sometimes I get off track.
-Your dad and I would move mountains to prevent hardship – whether it be a death in the family, financial strain, or a grouchy mood – from permeating the bubble we’ve created around you.
+To my recollection, our Christmases were always perfect, and I want the same thing for you… but sometimes things go off track.
+I would move mountains to prevent hardship from permeating the bubble we’ve created around you.
 But tragically, this year, that’s just not possible.
 Though those who love you will always try.

-As I said, I remember my childhood Christmases as being happy and perfect times, but upon further reflection, I realize they were anything but.
-With a traveling father and 5 brothers and sisters, there was coordinating, clutter, debt, teasing, bickering, lost keys (there are always lost keys), rushing, and grouchy kids up way past their bedtimes.
+As I said, I remember my childhood Christmases as being happy and perfect times.
+Still, upon further reflection, I realize they were anything but.
+With a chaotic family of eight, there was coordinating, clutter, debt, teasing, bickering, lost keys, and grouchy kids up way past their bedtimes.
 My holidays were a disorganized mess, yet still, I remember them as perfection.

-I’m not going to pretend my family didn’t focus on tradition, they just didn’t strive for perfection because they knew they’d never achieve it.
+I’m not going to pretend my family didn’t focus on tradition; they just didn’t strive for perfection because they knew they’d never achieve it.
 With people coming and going and kids constantly growing, flexibility was key.
-Our traditions had a very loose foundation of togetherness, love, acceptance, sharing, and laughter; a culture which my parents embodied on a daily basis.
-There was bickering and teasing and bad moods, and I’m sure my parents would recall some years of serious hardship, but 10 years later all I’m left with are warm memories.
+Our traditions had a very loose foundation of togetherness, love, acceptance, sharing, and laughter; a culture which my parents embodied daily.
+There was bickering and teasing and bad moods, and I’m sure my parents would recall some years of serious hardship, but 10 years later, all I’m left with are warm memories.

 I guess what I’m saying is that I know grown-ups sometimes overcomplicate things.
-When life feels puzzling we think the answers must be complex, when quite often they are basic and intrinsic to anyone who has the capacity to love and be loved.
-We cannot shield our children from all life’s hardships, sometimes things have to change, sometimes you will be sad, and usually, life won’t be perfect.
+When life feels puzzling, we think the answers must be complicated, when they are often as simple as being there for one another and sharing support and love.
+We cannot shield you from life’s hardships.
+Sometimes, things have to change.
+Some years are tough.
 All we can do is talk to you, guide you, reassure you, and let you know there’s a safe and warm embrace waiting for you anytime you need it.